-Product sustainability thus encompasses all three pillars of sustainability along the entire supply and value chain, even though the requirements currently tilt the focus in the direction of ecological issues.
+The question of product sustainability concerns analyses of the three pillars of sustainability—environmental as well as social and economic factors—along the entire supply and value chain, even though the main focus currently is on the determination and assessment of ecological issues.